atolcachier/7-dimensional-splittable-flat-solvmanifolds/Readme.md

-These two scripts illustrates computations made in the article "G_2-structures on flat solvmanifolds".
+*These two scripts illustrates computations made in GAP by the author in the article "G_2-structures on flat solvmanifolds".*